 RCUK Catalyst Seed Fund

-The RCUK Catalyst Seed Fund (CSF) will provide flexible funding directly to Higher Education Institutions (HEIs) to help create a culture where excellent public engagement with research is better embedded within the HEI and appropriately included within its policies, procedures and practices.
+The RCUK Catalyst Seed Fund (CSF) provides flexible funding directly to Higher Education Institutions (HEIs) to help create a culture where excellent public engagement with research is better embedded within the HEI and appropriately included within its policies, procedures and practices.

-In the context of a one year spending review period, the programme will provide funds of £65,000 (for 12 months) to each of 10 designated HEIs following assessment of business plans.
+In academic year 2015/2016 the programme provided funds of £65,000 (for 12 months) to each of 10 designated HEIs following satisfactory assessment of business plans.
+Funding has recently been confirmed for a further 12 month period from August 2016.

 Public Engagement with Research Catalysts